hdbeukel/james/README.md

 Documentation
 =============

-More information, user documentation and examples of how to use the framework are provided at the James website www.jamesframework.org.
+More information, user documentation and examples of how to use the framework are provided at the James website www.jamesframework.org (coming soon).
 In addition, developer documentation is posted on the [wiki](http://github.com/hdbeukel/james/wiki).

 Contact
 =======